useless/Flashless/README.md

 * Use delegate messages for retrieval of preview/download/original URLs.

-* Support for Blip.tv, Flickr and Vimeo downloads.
+* Support for Blip.tv, Flickr, Vimeo, and universal YouTube downloads.

 * Use video tag with poster for direct play without Flash.